sohamsamal/joint-lsh-optimization/README.md

 # Jointly Learning Graph Partitions and Classifiers for Fast Nearest Neighbor Search

-This repository contains the code and experiments for the project **Jointly Learning Graph Partitions and Classifiers for Fast Nearest Neighbor Search** (Columbia University).

-It studies how to improve data-dependent Approximate Nearest Neighbor Search (ANNS) by **jointly optimizing a balanced k-NN graph partition and a routing classifier**, instead of training the classifier to mimic a fixed partition (as in Neural LSH).
+This project studies how to improve data-dependent Approximate Nearest Neighbor Search (ANNS) by jointly optimizing a balanced k-NN graph partition and a routing classifier, instead of training the classifier to mimic a fixed partition (as in Neural LSH).

 ---